 Redis is open-source software released under a BSD 3-clause license, a specific type of permissive free software license.
-Redis began when Salvatore Sanfilippo needed to improve scalability on his website.
+Furthermore, it began when Salvatore Sanfilippo needed to improve the scalability of his website.
 He soon open-sourced the platform.
-Nowadays, the core team develops and maintains Redis, which has been sponsored by Redis Labs since 2015.
+Nowadays, the core team develops and maintains Redis command, which has been sponsored by Redis Labs since 2015.

 Redis Use Cases

 Redis data resides in memory, as opposed to traditional forms of databases that persist to disk.
 It gives Redis an edge over other types of storage systems and makes it much faster with high output and low latency.
 Therefore it is used in real-time programs and queue messaging systems.
 Other use cases include: